AeroMAPS/AeroMAPS/_sources/books/documentation_gui.md

 The user can improve the aircraft fleet and operations.

 For that, a first slider allows introducing new aircraft into the fleet, which can be improved in terms of propulsion (more efficient engines), aerodynamics, mass, systems or breakthrough architectures.
-Whereas "basic" option correspond to constant efficiency at 2019 level or efficiency corresponding to fleet renewal with current more efficient aircraft (default option), others allow integrating future more efficient architecture.
+Whereas some options correspond to constant efficiency at 2019 level or efficiency corresponding to fleet renewal with current more efficient aircraft (default option), others allow integrating future more efficient architecture.
 A "trend" option includes a deployment similar to the previous one in terms of efficiency gains, Entry-Into-Service (EIS) year and fleet renewal rate, which